How to Create Abstract Photos by Using the Hipstamatic App

 Textures

-The surfaces of materials, architecture, or found in nature provide great images.
+The surfaces of materials, architecture, or found in nature provide great subjects.

 Movement